Feelings for Bygone Times? Meet the Italian Past Subjunctive

 Lui disapprovava che io fumavo. — He disapproved of the fact that I used to be a smoker.

-This contrast between tenses can be used to help distinguish the order of past events.
+This contrast can be used to help distinguish the order of past events.

-Sembrava che non avessero mandato lo zaino fino a quando lui gli avesse fatto il bonifico bancario. — It seemed (at a time in the past) that they had not sent the backpack until after he had made the bank transfer (both of these at points in the past even before that).
+Sembrava che il negozio non spedisse lo zaino fino a quando lui non avesse fatto il bonifico — It seemed that the store wouldn’t send the backpack until he had made the bank transfer.

 If that gives you a headache, here’s a simpler pluperfect subjunctive example of past-before-past-doubts to clear the air: